 - Getting a second opinion may help you feel more confident in your treatment plan.

-- Some people seek a second opinion as they aren’t satisfied with the information they have received from their doctor, or they have not understood what has been said to them.
+- Some people seek a second opinion if they aren’t satisfied with the information they got from their doctor, or they have not understood what was said.
 If this is the case it may be helpful to ask for another appointment with your consultant to go through the information again.
-It may also be helpful to speak with another member of the team such as the Clinical Nurse Specialist.
+Or you could speak to another member of the team such as the clinical nurse specialist.

 - Some people wonder if there may be other treatment options available.
 It may be worth asking your own consultant about this and if there are any clinical trials running that you could take part in.